 Here is a brief description of Vipassana Meditation.
-If you would like to know more, please come to the meditation meeting.
+If you would like to know more about it, please join the meditation sesson.

 About Vipassana Meditation

-So what is the meaning of Vipassana meditation?
+So, what is the meaning of Vipassana meditation?
 Let's disassemble this word.
 Vipassana can be divided into Vi + passana.
 "Vi" means "another point of view" and "Passana" means "as it is".
-That's why Vipassana means "to look at the genuine reality, in another point of view."
+That's why Vipassana means "to look at the genuine reality, from another point of view."

-So what does it mean “to look at the genuine reality, in another point of view.”?
-It means that there is another way of looking at what we are perceiving as reality.
+So, what does it mean “to look at the genuine reality, from another point of view.”?
+It means that there is another way of looking at what we perceive as reality.
 "The other view" is a view that literally tells us the genuine reality.
 This ability to see the change in reality, is called 「prajna」.

 We are in contact with a lot of information, people and things in our daily lives.
-This contact gives a great influence on our mind.
-For example, our mind undergoes changes when we encounter information, people, and things that we feel desirable, and our mind changes as we encounter information, people, things that we dislike in reverse.
+This contact has a great influence on our mind.
+For example, our mind undergoes changes when we encounter information, people or things that we feel desirable, and our mind changes as we encounter information, people or things that we dislike in reverse.

 Vipassana meditation prevents the mind from being swayed against external contact by continuing to observe the change of reality at this moment, as it is.
 You can also protect and get rid of anger and greed that arise from memories and thoughts of the past that already exists in the mind.